By Lawrence Wilson, MD

 Į Detoxify the liver and colon and help rebuild the liver.

 Į Reduce and get rid of many symptoms of general toxicity.
 Since toxicity is the cause of dozens of common symptoms from arthritis to cancer, coffee enemas help with many, if not most diseases and conditions.

 Į Help with depression, confusion, and general nervous tension.

-Į Increase mental clarity, improve energy levels, increase joy and happiness, improve digestion, reduce anger, and more.
+Į Increase mental clarity, improve energy levels, increase joy and happiness, improve digestion, and reduce anger.

 Į Enable clients to get through difficult healing and purification reactions.

-Į At least three dozen clients have confided to me that “coffee enemas saved my life”.
+Į At least three dozen clients have confided to me “coffee enemas saved my life”.

 I have recommended coffee retention enemas to more than thirty thousand people.
 I have yet to hear about horrible side effects of any kind, although the procedure is somewhat inconvenient, especially at first.
 Most people get used to it quickly.
 The coffee retention enema is really quite simple, very safe when done properly, highly effective, able to be done in the privacy of your home, and inexpensive.
 The use of a bidet toilet attachment can make cleanup easier and better, as well.

 Daily coffee enemas are now a central part of all nutritional balancing programs.
 Dr. Eck did not include them in his original nutritional balancing programs, although he was well aware of the value of coffee enemas for healing.